Resolving Extreme Jet Substructure: Conclusions

 Utilising LASSO regularization for feature selection, we find the most important observables which contain most of the information relevant for the classification task.
 We identify 31 high-level observables which largely bridge the gap to the PFN, and rank them in order of importance to gain some insights into the nature of the learning strategies of the networks.
 We find that the most important observables are mainly EFPs with four or less nodes, and $\textrm{N}$-subjettiness variables with $\textrm{N} < 8$.
 We also identify the constituent multiplicity as one of the top observables, and find it to be particularly important for classifying $N = 2$ jets.

-By analyzing the most important observables for each input class $N$, we find that the networks may be conducting some stratified learning strategy, first by using simple observables like EFPs with a few nodes or $\textrm{N}$-subjettiness variables with small $\textrm{N}$ to broadly sort the jets as either having two, three, or six sub-jets.
-The networks later specialize in finding the rest of the sub-jets, which may be collimated among themselves thus requiring more complex observables for their classification, such more complex EFPs or $\textrm{N}$-subjettiness with higher $\textrm{N}$.

-Our results also reveal a strong topology dependence of the classifiers, which are sensitive to details of sub-jet resonance masses as well as sub-jet flavor, rather than simply the multiplicity of sub-jets.
+By analyzing the most important observables for each input class $N$, we find that the strategy of the networks may rely on first utilizing simple observables that broadly capture the number of sub-jets, such as EFP polynomials with only a few nodes or $\textrm{N}$-subjettiness variables with small $\textrm{N}$ values.
+Subsequently, the networks may utilize more complex observables to capture subtle traits of the topology of the jets.
+This is further confirmed in our results, which reveal the classifiers to have a strong topology dependence, as they appear to be sensitive to the sub-jet resonance masses and flavor rather than simply being sensitive to the sub-jet multiplicity.
 Future work may involve disentangling the nature of this information to probe more deeply the classification strategy for high-multiplicity sub-jets.

 \acknowledgments

 The authors are grateful to Jesse Thaler, Andrew Larkoski, Tilman Plehn, Gregor Kasieczka, Ben Nachman, and Joakim Olsson for useful conversations and commentary on an earlier version of this paper.
 MF and DW are supported by the U.S.\ Department of Energy (DOE), Office of Science under Grant No. DE-SC0009920.
 AR is supported by the National Science Foundation under Grant No. 1633631.